CristescuLab/Tutorials/NGS_QC/README.md

 There are many programs to do QC, and many specific tools for each one.
 For now we are going to focus on a few popular programs.

 ## Trimmomatic
-This program does adaptve quality trimming, head and tail crop, and adaptor removal.
+This program does adaptive quality trimming, head and tail crop, and adaptor removal.
 You can check the documentation and download the program [here](http://www.usadellab.org/cms/index.php?page=trimmomatic).
-One of the advantages of trimmomatic is that it allows you to work with pair end sequences, reatining only matching pairs.
-Other advantage  is that it allows partial and overlaping matches for the seaching of adapters.
+One of the advantages of trimmomatic is that it allows you to work with pair end sequences, retaining only matching pairs.
+Other advantage  is that it allows partial and overlapping matches for the searching of adapters.
 Before we run the program, let's check at some of the options.
-Here I am going to focus in pair-end reads:
+Here I am going to focus in pair-end reads, but it also works in single end:

  ### Efficiency and format flags
  This flags go before the invocation of the output/input files: